jerryzhu509/cp-lfdr-paper/README.md

 \((\tau=0)\) and heterogeneous \((\tau=0.3)\) scenarios separately.
 The gene-expression notebook writes the theoretical inflation curve, rejection curves, p-value histogram, and Q-Q tail plot using the paper styles.
-The RD notebook writes the local RD fits, rejection curves, theoretical inflation curve, p-value histogram, QQ plot, exact-pool comparison, and placebo rejection curves.
+The main RD notebook writes the local RD fits, rejection curves, theoretical inflation curve, p-value histogram, Q-Q plot, and exact-pool comparison.
+The RD placebo notebook constructs midpoint placebos between adjacent real cutoffs and writes the Town 20787 illustration, rejection curves, and p-value histograms across bandwidths.
+These three selected placebo figure sets are retained in the repository as paper artifacts.

 ## Python environment